 pickup while he pitched out hay to the cattle.
 I was too young and too short to reach the gas pedal, so I’d have to scrunch down under the steering

-Rhonda moved from South Dakota to southern Colorado and that’s where she fell in love with Frank Ciacco.
-That was 39 years ago this month.
-He eventually
+Rhonda grew up in South Dakota, then moved to southern Colorado, and that’s where she fell in love with and married Frank Ciacco.
+That was four decades ago.
+(Frank passed away in 2015.)

 to work for her brother’s trucking company.
 Then Frank took early retirement, although the day after he “retired,” he took a job with another firm, setting